bertdida/selenium-wpupdater/README.md

 # selenium-wpupdater

 This project helps you update WP (WordPress) automatically.
-It does this by reading a file that contains WP URLs and their corresponding login details, then simulate the following for each data set:
+It does this by reading a file that contains WP URLs and their corresponding login credentials, then simulate the following for each data set:

 1. Opens a browser
 2. Logs in to WP dashboard